tectonic-typesetting/tectonic-typesetting.github.io/en-US/install.md

 your computing environment.

 - [Pre-built binary packages](#pre-built-binary-packages)
-  - Only supported for Arch Linux at the moment
+  - Currently available for Arch Linux and Homebrew on MacOS/OS X
 - [The `cargo install` method](#the-cargo-install-method)
   - Easiest if you already have C++ and Rust development tools installed
 - [The Anaconda method](#the-anaconda-method)